-SWISS ALPS by TRAIN Date and Price To Be Announced
+SWISS ALPS by TRAIN

+Date and Price To Be Announced

-Our price includes: first class rail tickets; transfers to and from airports and rail stations; hotels with breakfast everyday; all city tours and walking tours.
+Our price includes: round-trip air from Honolulu; first class rail tickets; transfers to and from airports and rail stations; hotels with breakfast everyday; all city tours and walking tours.

-Not included in tour price: lunch and dinner; tips; all admission charges, such as to museums or palaces; optional tours.
+Not included in tour price: lunch and dinner; tips; airline taxes; all admission charges, such as to museums or palaces; optional tours.
+If you are interested send in your \$100 per person refundable deposit now to guarantee reservations.
 We are limiting the size of the group to about 18 people, making a nice small-sized group.

-Videos of this tour are on our web site:
+Videos of this tour are on our web site: www.toursbytrain.com

-www.toursbytrain.com